jcheong0428/jcheong0428.github.io/_posts/2017-03-16-Scripting for mricroGL.markdown

 title:  "Scripting in mricroGL for reproducible brain figures"
 date:   2017-03-16 11:24:14 -0400
 categories: jekyll update
+comments: true
 ---
 [mricroGL](http://www.mccauslandcenter.sc.edu/mricrogl/home) is a powerful program to produce high-resolution brain figures for posters and papaers.
 However the GUI is tricky to use and it doesn't provide numerical feedback so it is difficult to produce the same slice of a brain using different masks.

 One way to overcome this is to use scripting.
 The scripting terminal can be accessed by clicking on `View - Scripting`.
 Then you can input in some basic information through the following code.
 Be sure to replace the `/PATH/TO/OVERLAY/OVERALY.nii.gz` with an actual mask file.

 Here is a code to produce a coronal slice looking at the striatum.

 ### Coronal Slice
 ```